Metacognition: Strategies

 Metacognitive-like processes are especially ubiquitous when it comes to the discussion of self-regulated learning.
-Self-regulation requires metacognition by looking at one's awareness of their learning and planning further learning methodology.
+Self-regulation requires metacognition by looking at ones awareness of ones learning and planning further learning methodology.
 Attentive metacognition is a salient feature of good self-regulated learners, but does not guarantee automatic application.
 Reinforcing collective discussion of metacognition is a salient feature of self-critical and self-regulating social groups.
 The activities of strategy selection and application include those concerned with an ongoing attempt to plan, check, monitor, select, revise, evaluate, etc.

 Metacognition is 'stable' in that learners' initial decisions derive from the pertinent facts about their cognition through years of learning experience.
 Simultaneously, it is also 'situated' in the sense that it depends on learners' familiarity with the task, motivation, emotion, and so forth.
 Individuals need to regulate their thoughts about the strategy they are using and adjust it based on the situation to which the strategy is being applied.
 At a professional level, this has led to emphasis on the development of reflective practice, particularly in the education and health-care professions.

 Recently, the notion has been applied to the study of second language learners in the field of TESOL and applied linguistics in general (e.g., Wenden, 1987; Zhang, 2001, 2010).
 This new development has been much related to Flavell (1979), where the notion of metacognition is elaborated within a tripartite theoretical framework.
 Learner metacognition is defined and investigated by examining their person knowledge, task knowledge and strategy knowledge.

 Wenden (1991) has proposed and used this framework and Zhang (2001) has adopted this approach and investigated second language learners' metacognition or metacognitive knowledge.
 In addition to exploring the relationships between learner metacognition and performance, researchers are also interested in the effects of metacognitively-oriented strategic instruction on reading comprehension (e.g., Garner, 1994, in first language contexts, and Chamot, 2005; Zhang, 2010).
 The efforts are aimed at developing learner autonomy, interdependence and self-regulation.